cpsiff/dlaSim/README.md

 The program works by simulating each particle simultaneously.
 The starting particles are spaced according to the user's specifications (default every other pixel).
 Each particle does a "drunkard's walk" - randomly choosing to move up, down, left, right, or stay in place.
 If a particle sticks to a "stuck" particle, it becomes stuck itself, and stops wandering.
 Upon initialization there is only one "stuck" particle in the center of the plane.

 ## Dependencies and How to Install Them
-The only dependency is <a href = "https://pillow.readthedocs.io/en/5.0.0/"> Pillow </a>, a fork of PIL.
+The only dependency for the normal version is <a href = "https://pillow.readthedocs.io/en/5.0.0/"> Pillow </a>, a fork of PIL.
 This library makes it easy to draw graphics objects and output images.
 Installation for the library can be found on Pillow's website.

+For the "dlaSim_pyglet" version, you will need to install <a href = "https://bitbucket.org/pyglet/pyglet/wiki/Download" pyglet </a>.
+Instructions for it can also be found on pyglet's website.